cis1951/website-sp24/content/lectures/06-custom-views-and-event-handling/live-demo-06.md

 }
 ```

-Now notice that we still probably want the `@State var gameStarted` defined in the `ContentView`, so lets leave it there, but we will need access to it in this `GameAreaView`.
+Now notice that we still probably want the `@State var gameStarted` defined in the `ContentView`, so let's leave it there, but we will need access to it in this `GameAreaView`.
 Also, since we modify its value in the `GameAreaView`, we will need it to be a binding variable.
 Thus we can add

 ```swift
 @Binding var gameStarted: Bool